vivinordic/sdk-nrf/samples/wifi/radio_test/radio_test_usage.rst

          uart:~$ wifi_radio_test tx_pkt_num 10000
          uart:~$ wifi_radio_test tx 1

    - Record number of successfully received packets on the first DK (repeat as necessary until count stops incrementing).
      RX success count is displayed as ofdm_crc32_pass_cnt:

       .. code-block:: console

          uart:~$ wifi_radio_test get_stats
    - Terminate receiving on the first DK:

       .. code-block:: console

          uart:~$ wifi_radio_test rx 0

    - Calculate the PER as 1 – (RX success count / TX transmit count).

 How to use Wi-Fi STA Sample
 ***************************
 :ref:`wifi_station_sample`
-The Wi-Fi station sample is designed to be built with a SSID, password (set in the Prj.conf file) and once executing on the nRF7002 board, it automatically connects to the Wi-Fi Access Point and once connected, LED1 starts blinking indicating a successful connection.
+The Wi-Fi station sample is designed to be built with a SSID, password (set in the ``prj.conf`` file) and once executing on the nRF7002 board, it automatically connects to the Wi-Fi Access Point and once connected, LED1 starts blinking indicating a successful connection.
 If the connection is lost, the LED1 stops blinking.
 The process repeats every time a board reset button is pressed.

 By default, an IP address is acquired by the nRF7002 board via the DHCP protocol exchanges with the Access Point.
-If for any reason, the DHCP exchange fails and hence IP address is not successfully acquired, one can set an expected static IP address in the Prj.conf file which will then become the default IP address.
+If for any reason, the DHCP exchange fails and hence IP address is not successfully acquired, one can set an expected static IP address in the ``prj.conf`` file which will then become the default IP address.
 If the DHCP exchange is successful, the IP address acquired is used in the place of static IP address settings.

 .. note::